CreateSean/craft-starter/README.md

 ```

 4. run `npx mix watch` to have laravel mix compile tailwind, set up browser sync. and combine scripts.
+    1. To get your SSL working with browsersync and DDEV follow these instructions
+    * SSL-enabled for DDev.
+You have to copy the SSL cert to somewhere outside of Docker first.
+Run this at your project root [Stack Overflow](https://stackoverflow.com/questions/59730898/cant-connect-browsersync-with-ddev-nginx-server-because-ssl-error):

+    ```
+    docker cp ddev-router:/etc/nginx/certs ~/tmp/DOMAIN-WITH-EXTENSION
+    ```

 5. Tailwind Config Viewer is set up and uses the following commands. `npm run tw-config-viewer` will load up the viewer at localhost:4000 and `npm run export-tw-config` will export the viewer to `public/tw-viewer`

 ### Production